AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 Our goal is to get the heap check out of the "hot" path - we would like to put it in the `DEFAULT` branch only; the 1# branch does not allocate.

+### Proposed new strategy

+The idea of the new strategy is this:
+* If one or more of the case alternatives does not allocate,
+* AND upstream does not allocate
+* THEN put the heap check in the alternatives (obviously just the ones that do)

 Knowing whether it allocates is pretty simple.
 Perhaps we could also accurately predict how much it allocates, which would reduce the tricky getHeapUsage plumbing in the `FCode` monad.
 That is quite an attractive thought too...
 The basic idea is that